panozzaj/local-leanpub/README.markdown

  * `Book.txt` lists all of the chapters of the final book
  * `Sample.txt` lists the chapters in the sample PDF

-We have a file called `contents.txt` that holds the values of things in the book.
+We have a file called `contents.txt` that holds the values of the raw materials of the book. `./build` does some post-processing to create new files for Pandoc and Leanpub to look at.
+Then it updates `Book.txt` to ensure that Leanpub knows where to look for the generated files.

 My convention is that the book contents are located in `chapter[digit].markdown` files.
-You can always change the scripts if this does not suit you.
+I like the `.markdown` extension because it signals what the contents are and enables syntax highlighting in my text editor (Vim).
+You can always change `contents.txt` if this does not suit you.

 ## Installing